Primary Election Day (If Needed) August 5, 2025

 Last Day to Mail Absentee Ballot

-For most voters, this is the last day we recommend returning your ballot by mail to avoid postal delays.
-Starting April 23, we recommend returning your ballot in person to your city or township clerk’s office or satellite office, or to a secure drop box provided by your clerk.
+For most voters,* this is the last day we recommend returning your ballot by mail to avoid postal delays.
+(Starting July 23, we recommend returning your ballot in person to your city or township clerk’s office or to a secure drop box in your community.)

 –